-The efficiency of a heat pump water heater relies on the quality of the system, the caliber of the installation, the average temperatures of your climate and the positioning of the compressor unit.
+The efficiency of a heat pump water heater relies on the quality of the system, the calibre of the installation, the average temperatures of your climate and the positioning of the compressor unit.

 How Do Heat Pump Water Heaters Work?

-Proper installation relies on many aspects.
-Some of these factors include fuel type, safety issues, climate and local building code requirements.
+The proper installation of a heat pump water heater relies on many aspects.
+Some of these factors include your home’s layout, climate, and local building regulations.
 Thus, it is recommended that you have a qualified plumbing and heating contractor that can install your heat pump at proper standards.

 If you wish the find the best solutions for your home and if it's worth buying a heat pump in the UK try GreenMatch.co.uk for more useful information and professional assistance in finding the perfect heating system for you.